What is the SQE?

 The SQE is split into two assessments - SQE1 and SQE2.

-From 1 September 2021, to qualify you will need to:
+To qualify as a solicitor you will need to:

 Learn more: How the SQE works